GooFit/GooFit/docs/documentation.md

 outlined above or with an analytic calculation, we are now ready to find the actual NLL, or sum of chi-squares, or other goodness-of-fit metric, using the actual, observed events that we copied across in `setData`.
-The procedure is similar to that for the normalisation:
+The procedure is similar to that for the normalization:

 Goodness-of-fit evaluation {#listingnlleval}
 -----------------